Alamar Capital Management LLC Acquires Shares of 18,384 Fortinet, Inc. (NASDAQ:FTNT)

 Alamar Capital Management LLC acquired a new stake in Fortinet, Inc. (NASDAQ:FTNT) during the 4th quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
 The institutional investor acquired 18,384 shares of the software maker’s stock, valued at approximately $2,731,000.
 Fortinet comprises approximately 2.9% of Alamar Capital Management LLC’s portfolio, making the stock its 8th biggest position.

 A number of other institutional investors have also made changes to their positions in FTNT.
 ShoreHaven Wealth Partners LLC bought a new position in Fortinet in the 4th quarter valued at $25,000.
 CX Institutional grew its position in Fortinet by 92.0% in the 4th quarter.
 CX Institutional now owns 217 shares of the software maker’s stock valued at $32,000 after acquiring an additional 104 shares during the last quarter.
-Oder Investment Management LLC bought a new position in Fortinet in the 4th quarter valued at $37,000.
-Veritas Investment Partners UK Ltd. bought a new position in Fortinet in the 4th quarter valued at $42,000.
-Finally, Montag A & Associates Inc. bought a new position in Fortinet in the 4th quarter valued at $56,000.
+Oder Investment Management LLC bought a new position in shares of Fortinet during the 4th quarter worth $37,000.
+Veritas Investment Partners UK Ltd. bought a new position in shares of Fortinet during the 4th quarter worth $42,000.
+Finally, Montag A & Associates Inc. bought a new position in shares of Fortinet during the 4th quarter worth $56,000.
 67.77% of the stock is currently owned by institutional investors.

+A number of research firms have recently issued reports on FTNT.
+Morgan Stanley increased their price target on Fortinet from $139.00 to $170.00 and gave the stock an “equal weight” rating in a research report on Tuesday, March 16th.
+JPMorgan Chase & Co. downgraded Fortinet from a “neutral” rating to an “underweight” rating and set a $140.00 price target on the stock. in a research report on Wednesday, December 9th.
+Piper Sandler increased their price target on Fortinet from $150.00 to $175.00 and gave the stock a “neutral” rating in a research report on Tuesday, March 16th.
+Mizuho increased their price target on Fortinet from $167.00 to $180.00 in a research report on Wednesday, March 10th.
+Finally, BMO Capital Markets increased their price target on Fortinet from $180.00 to $195.00 and gave the stock a “market perform” rating in a research report on Tuesday, March 16th.
+Three research analysts have rated the stock with a sell rating, twelve have issued a hold rating and twelve have given a buy rating to the stock.
+Fortinet has a consensus rating of “Hold” and a consensus target price of $160.16.

 Fortinet stock opened at $186.39 on Friday.
 The stock has a 50-day moving average of $174.42 and a two-hundred day moving average of $142.56.
 Fortinet, Inc. has a one year low of $98.79 and a one year high of $193.84.
 The stock has a market cap of $30.42 billion, a PE ratio of 69.29, a price-to-earnings-growth ratio of 4.04 and a beta of 1.10.